-b.
-Provide the measurements of interim progress toward the long- term goal for increases in the percentage of English learners making progress in achieving English language proficiency in Appendix A.
+2. Provide the measurements of interim progress toward the longterm goal for increases in the percentage of English learners making progress in achieving English language proficiency in Appendix A.

-Table E: World-Class Instructional Design and Assessment (WIDA): Students Showing Progress Toward Proficiency
+Table E

-Subgroups (2016) WIDA: Year 1: (2017) WIDA: Year 2: (2018) WIDA: Year 3: (2019) WIDA: Year 4: (2022) WIDA: Year 5: (2023) WIDA: Year 6: (2024) English Learners 44.6% 47.3% 49.8% 52.3% 54.7% 57.0% 59.1%
+World-Class Instructional Design and Assessment (WIDA): Students showing Progress Subgroups Baseline WIDA: Year Subgroups 1: 2: 3: 4: 5: 6: (2016) (2017) (2018) (2019) (2020) (2021) (2022) English Learners 44.6% 47.3% 49.8% 52.3% 54.7% 57.0% 59.1% iv.
+Indicators (ESEA section 1111(c)(4)(B))

-- iv.
-Indicators (ESEA section 1111(c)(4)(B)) - a.
+a.
 Academic Achievement Indicator.
 Describe the Academic Achievement indicator, including a description of how the indicator (i) is based on the long-term goals; (ii) is measured by proficiency on the annual Statewide reading/language arts and mathematics assessments; (iii) annually measures academic achievement for all students and separately for each subgroup of students; and (iv) at the State's discretion, for each public high school in the State, includes a measure of student growth, as measured by the annual Statewide reading/language arts and mathematics assessments.

 The academic achievement indicator will be proficiency on the Smarter Balanced Summative Assessment in Mathematics and English Language Arts (ELA) for Grades 3-8.
-For high school students, the academic achievement indicator will be measured by the ACT (proficiency levels).
+For high school students the academic achievement indicator will be measured by scale scores on the ACT (proficiency levels are currently being developed).
 These tests are administered annually and measure academic achievement for all students and separately for each subgroup of students.
 This indicator is aligned with the long-term goals for the state.